macadamia coconut granola

-Topped with gorgeous berries and jeweled pomegranate arils, this is just the granola to brighten up winter mornings (and also makes a fabulous midnight snack!).
+Topped with gorgeous berries and jeweled pomegranate arils, this is the perfect homemade granola to brighten up busy mornings (and also makes a fabulous midnight snack!).

 - Yield: 7 cups